Peace Corps Coverdell Fellows Program

 If you would like more information, please visit Peace Corps Coverdell Fellows Program.

 There is a two-part application process.
 First, a prospective student should apply for admission to the MSIPM program.
 Next, the prospective student should complete a Peace Corps Coverdell Fellows Program application.
-Both applications should be received by March 15.
+In order to receive full consideration, both applications should be received by April 1.

-Peace Corps Fellows' applications will be reviewed in March and April.
+Peace Corps Fellows' applications will be reviewed in April and notification of award(s) will be sent by May 1.
 Acceptance into the MSIPM program does not guarantee automatic acceptance into KSU's Coverdell Fellows program.

 For more information about the Fellows Program please contact: